FancyPandaSoftworks/assignment3/README.md

 Github is mostly used to maintain code.
 Whether it is a solo project or a collaboration, it ensures a good version control of your code.
 Reached a checkpoint and it is working properly?
 Push it to Github.
 In case your code fails and you want to recover the previous version you can simply pull it from Github

-I am not going to give you a complete tutorial, but just some basics on how to work with Github.
+I am not going to give you a complete tutorial, but just some basics that you may need.
 However, as the whole world is using Github it would be nice if you are able to master it.

 ## How to download